keylime/keylime/auto-ipsec/racoon/README.md

 It will start up a web server and listen for notifications.
 Be sure that the cert_crl_dist option is set to point to this server.

-If a agent is revoked, the listener will update the CRL.
+If an agent is revoked, the listener will update the CRL.
 All the agents will run their configured revocation actions:

 ```
 local_action_update_crl